The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 Onboarding Emails

 Welcome messages have an average 202% higher open rate than traditional email campaigns.
-Make sure people receive a warm welcome whenever they first donate, sign up to volunteer, register for an event, or subscribe to your newsletter.
+Make sure people receive a warm welcome when they first donate, sign up to volunteer, register for an event, or subscribe to your newsletter.

-Your welcome email serves as an introduction to your nonprofit’s mission, provides information on how they can get involved, and sets the stage for future communications, ensuring they feel valued and informed right from the start.
-Prompt onboarding emails help create a strong first impression and build early engagement with new supporters.
+Your welcome email serves as an introduction to your nonprofit’s mission, provides information on how supporters can get involved, and sets the stage for future communications, ensuring they feel valued and informed right from the start.
+Prompt onboarding emails create a strong first impression and build early engagement with new supporters.

 Newsletters

 As mentioned, newsletters enable consistent communication.
 In them, share mission updates and impact stories to reinforce the impact of supporters’ contributions.
-We also recommend showcasing milestones or behind-the-scenes updates to foster transparency.
+We also recommend showcasing program milestones or behind-the-scenes updates to foster transparency.

 Donation Appeals